By Lisa Provost

 Key points in treatment of pancreatitis in felines:

 1. We are now seeing many more cases of chronic versus acute pancreatitis due to inflammation present with IBD, kidney disease, liver disease, etc. It should be treated as such and unfortunately it can happen at any given time.
-So have an arsenal of medications, food and fluids handy for treating them at home until you can get them to the vet.
+Having the proper medications available at home if this happens is key; anti-emetic/anti-nausea medications, sub q fluids if possible, appetite stimulants and pain medication.
+Many times the vet will let you keep these medications on hand at all times to avoid too many stressful vet visits, depending on the severity of the flare.
+I was lucky enough that mine did.

 2. Keeping your cat eating should be priority number one.
-Fatty liver disease doesn’t take long (36-48 hours) and if that happens your kitty may need hospitalization.
-So syringe feeding may be neeed along with IV fluids, appetite stimulants, etc.
+Fatty liver disease doesn’t take long (36-48 hours), and if that happens your kitty may need hospitalization.
+Syringe feeding may be needed along with the other treatments listed.
+If it gets too bad, a feeding tube may be inserted for a short time to help your kitty through the crisis.

 6. Stress has a terrible effect on cats with these conditions and should be kept to a minimum if at all possible.
-Using Feliway diffussers, calming collars, Bach Alcohol Free Rescue Remedy, Alcohol free flower essences, etc. should help.
+It’s not always easy to do that but again, if at all possible.

 Some materials used in this article were written and provided by: